xlsufo/SSMTool/README.md

  - Bernoulli beam with cubic nonlinear support: analytic prediction of FRS, which automatically uncovers isolas of forced response curves
  - von Karman plate with 1:1 internal resonance: extraction of FRS via two-dimensional continuation; extraction of ridges and trenches via successive parameter continuation
  - von Karman shell with 1:2 internal resonance: extraction of FRS and its ridges and trenches.

+Non-intrusive computations of SSMs and associated ROMs [7]
+ - Revisit von Karman shell with 1:2 internal resonance, NACA airfoil based aircraft wing model, and PipeConveyingFluid
+ - A viscoelastic cover plate modelled via COMSOL Multiphysics
+ - A MEMS with more than 1 million DOFs via COMSOL Multiphysics.

 This package uses the following external open-source packages: